Lucas Industries

-Lucas Industries plc was a Birmingham-based British manufacturer of motor industry and aerospace industry components.
-Once prominent, it was listed on the London Stock Exchange and was formerly a constituent of the FTSE 100 Index.
-In August 1996, Lucas merged with the American Varity Corporation to form LucasVarity.

-After LucasVarity was sold to TRW the Lucas brand name was licensed for its brand equity to Elta Lighting for aftermarket auto parts in the United Kingdom.
-The Lucas trademark is currently owned by ZF Friedrichshafen, which retained the Elta arrangement.
+Lucas Industries plc, now known as Lucas Automotive, is one of the world’s oldest continuously trading automotive brands, tracing its origins to 1875 and the first patent issued to its founder, Joseph Lucas.

+Based originally in Birmingham, the company grew over the years into a manufacturer and supplier of automotive industry and aerospace industry components to vehicle and aerospace manufacturers around the world.

+Lucas continues to operate as a recognised brand in the automotive aftermarket, with products manufactured and distributed under exclusive agreements with international partners.
+Lucas products are distributed internationally, with manufacturing plants located in Europe, South America, Tunisia, China, and other areas.

 History

 Foundation

 In the 1850s, Joseph Lucas, a jobless father of six, sold paraffin oil from a barrow cart around the streets of Hockley.
 In 1860, he founded the firm that would become Lucas Industries.
 His 17-year-old son Harry joined the firm around 1872.
 At first it made general pressed metal merchandise, including plant pot holders, scoops and buckets, and later in 1875 lamps for ships.
 Joseph Lucas & Son was based in Little King Street from 1882 and later Great King Street, Birmingham.